Kirby's Return to Dream Land Deluxe reimagines the Wii classic, but it's still too easy

 Kirby also has new Copy Abilities, including turning into sand, which works just as you’d expect, and a far more interesting Mecha ability that turns you into something out of the Mech Warrior franchise.
 Both abilities don’t necessarily add a lot to the experience, but they’re still fun to play around with and complement powers featured in the original game like the Hammer (hitting enemies with a hammer), Cutter (bladed boomerangs), Leaf (razorsharp leaves), Whippy (whipping your foes), Hi-Jump (bolting through the air) and more.

 Finally, there’s now a new home for the title’s several new and returning mini-games called Merry Magoland, allowing you to compete against your friends, Mario Party style, in challenges like the reflex-focused Ninja Dojo, the Bomberman-inspired Booming Blasters and several more that I won’t spoil.
 In Magoland, you can also unlock amusing Dress-Up masks that can be worn in the game’s story mode.
-All of this amounts to an entertaining diversion and a few hours of fun, but it isn’t the main draw of Return to Dreamland and doesn’t compare to the bite-sized mini-game action offered by the Mario Party series.
+All of this amounts to an entertaining diversion and a few hours of fun, but it isn’t the main draw of Return to Dreamland Deluxe and doesn’t compare to the bite-sized mini-game action offered by the Mario Party series.

-In the end, Kirby’s Return to Dream Land is a solid 2D platformer that’s likely a little too easy for most players (unless you’re willing to play through it twice), especially if you’ve played other Nintendo platformer re-releases like Donkey Kong Country: Tropical Freeze.
+In the end, Kirby’s Return to Dream Land Deluxe is a solid 2D platformer that’s likely a little too easy for most players (unless you’re willing to play through it twice), especially if you’ve played other Nintendo platformer re-releases like Donkey Kong Country: Tropical Freeze.

 Of course, this could be considered a good thing if you plan to play it with younger gamers.
 After all, Kirby’s Dream Land for the Game Boy was one of the first video games I ever played, and I credit it with helping me better understand the basic mechanics of platformers.
 There’s a good chance Return to Dream Land could be that same introductory game for children today.